 Premilla Nadasen, Professor of History, Barnard College, Columbia University

 Since the publication of Working-Class New York, there has been a wealth of studies of labor struggles in New York City in the post-World War II era.
-This panel will present some of the best recent work, examining factory move-outs and the efforts of public employees, transit worker dissidents, and domestic workers to build strong organizations and improve their jobs.
+This panel discusses some of the best recent work, examining factory move-outs and the efforts of public employees, transit worker dissidents, and domestic workers to build strong organizations and improve their jobs.

-Roundtable: Social Democracy in New York and the Nation * 2:45pm – 4:30pm
+Roundtable: Social Democracy in New York and the Nation

 Moderator: Joel Suarez, School of Labor and Urban Studies, City University of New York